mrizaln/ascopet/README.md

 }
 ```

 The function `ascopet::trace` return a `Tracer` RAII object that will record the time when it is created and the time when it is destroyed into a thread-local storage.
-The time is recorded is in nanoseconds (using `std::chrono::steady_clock`). `Tracer` is non-movable, non-copyable, and non-assignable.
+The time is recorded is in timestamp counter([`rdtsc`](https://en.wikipedia.org/wiki/Time_Stamp_Counter) assuming `constant_tsc`). `Tracer` is non-movable, non-copyable, and non-assignable.
 Make sure to always bind the `Tracer` object to a variable, otherwise it will be destroyed immediately and the time recorded will be meaningless.

 ### Tracing a scope